Bill to increase marriageable age of women to 21 years introduced in LS | Politics

 - India

-A bill that seeks to fix 21 years as the uniform age of marriage for women and men was introduced in Lok Sabha on Tuesday with Union Minister Smriti Irani terming the move a ''decisive step'' in the country's history.
+A bill that seeks to fix 21 years as the uniform age of marriage for women and men was introduced in Lok Sabha on Tuesday with Union Minister Smriti Irani terming it a ''decisive step'' in the country's history, while some experts stressed that legislative changes alone will not solve the problem of early marriages unless its root causes are addressed.

-The introduction of the Prohibition of Child Marriage (Amendment) Bill, 2021 was opposed by some members who contended that the move infringed upon several personal laws in violation of fundamental rights and demanded that it be referred to a parliamentary panel for greater scrutiny.
+The introduction of the Prohibition of Child Marriage (Amendment) Bill, 2021 was opposed by some members who contended that it infringed upon several personal laws in violation of fundamental rights and demanded that it be referred to a parliamentary panel for greater scrutiny.

+Experts are divided on the issue of raising the age of marriage for women with some saying it will go a long way in empowering women and some others laying emphasis on addressing the root causes behind early marriages such as lack of education and poverty.

-Soon after the introduction of the bill, Irani, the Women and Child Development Minister, urged the Chair to refer it to a standing committee.
+Addressing a rally in Prayagraj in Uttar Pradesh, Prime Minister Narendra Modi said, ''We are trying to increase the age of marriage of women to 21 years so that they can have time to study and progress.
+The country is taking this decision for its daughters.
+Everyone is seeing who is having problems with this.''
+Soon after the introduction of the bill, Women and Child Development Minister Irani urged the Chair to refer it to a standing committee.

-The bill seeks to increase the legal age for women to marry to 21 years, bringing in at par with those of men.
+The bill seeks to increase the legal age for women to marry to 21 years, bringing it at par with those of men.

 Irani said the bill also seeks to override all existing laws, including any custom, usage or practice governing the parties in relation to marriage.